aildnont/HIFIS-model/README.md

    ```
 2. Set the ranges of hyperparameters you wish to study in the _HP_
    subsection of the _TRAIN_ section of [config.yml](config.yml).
-   Consider whether your hyperparameter ranges are continuous or
+   Consider whether your hyperparameter ranges are continuous (i.e.
-   discrete and whether any need to be investigated on the logarithmic
+   real) or discrete and whether any need to be investigated on the
-   scale.
+   logarithmic scale.
    ```
-   DROPOUT: [0.2, 0.5]          # Continuous interval
+   DROPOUT: [0.2, 0.5]          # Real range
-   LR: [-4.0, -2.5]             # Continuous interval on logarithmic scale (10^x)
+   LR: [-4.0, -2.5]             # Real range on logarithmic scale (10^x)
-   LAYERS: [2, 3, 4]            # Discrete interval
+   LAYERS: [2, 3, 4]            # Discrete range
    ```
 3. Within the _random_hparam_search()_ function defined in
     [train.py](src/train.py), add your hyperparameters as HParam objects